hashirahmad/cloudflareWorkersUrlShortner/README.md

 ### `app/config.js`

-- `allowedOrigins` which orgins should be allowed
+- `allowedOrigins` which origins should be allowed

 ### `app/index.js`